HakurouKen/pixiv-illust/README.md

 -d --dest [folder]        download destination folder
 ```

-if `-u -p` is specified, the `-c` params will be ignored.
+If `-u -p` is specified, the `-c` params will be ignored.
-Once logged in, login cookie will be cached as json in file `.cookie.json`.
-If no login params is specified, the program will try to load this default cached cookie.
+Once logged in, login cookies will be cached as json in file `.cookies.json`.
+If no login params is specified, the program will try to load this default cached cookies.

 ### Illust